rdavdin/notes/java-web/spring-boot/Spring-Boot-Basics-for-Web-Dev.md

 Spring is an implementation of Inversion of Control (IoC), in particular Dependency Injection.

 When we define a component, we also define its dependencies, other components that the component needs to perform its function.
-Then, when we run our app, Spring ensures that all components are created in a compatible order, and **inects dependencies** in the components that declared them.
+Then, when we run our app, Spring ensures that all components are created in a compatible order, and **injects dependencies** in the components that declared them.
 ![](/imgs/java_web/l2-10-big-picture.png)
 *The Spring Transformation*